 - Sweaters: Navy or Hunter Green with DC logo - Must be worn with a DC shirt underneath.

 - Fleece Vests and Jackets: Hunter Green, Navy, or Black with DC Logo

 - Down Vests: Hunter Green or Navy with DC Logo (Lands' End)

-- Sweatshirts: Crew neck or collared sports sweatshirt with DC logo - Must be worn with a DC shirt underneath and must be Hunter Green, Navy, Gray, or Black
+- Sweatshirts: Crew neck, collared sports or hooded sweatshirt with DC logo - Must be worn with a DC shirt underneath and must be Hunter Green, Navy, Gray, or Black

 - School and Co-curricular Lightweight Jackets: